Sport in the Czech Republic: Ice hockey

-The Czech national team
+The Czech men's national team

 The Czech national team is one of the top teams in the world, regularly competing in the World Championship, the Winter Olympic Games and the Euro Hockey Tour.
-The national team captured their first Olympic Gold at the 1998 Winter Games in Nagano.
+The national team captured their first Olympic gold at the 1998 Winter Games in Nagano.
 From 1996 to 2001, the Czech Republic won six World Championship medals, including three consecutive gold from 1999 to 2001.
 Prominent Czech players include Jaromír Jágr, Dominik Hašek, Patrik Eliáš, Tomáš Plekanec, Aleš Hemský, Tomáš Kaberle, Milan Michálek and Robert Lang, who captained the 2006 Olympic team to a bronze medal.
-The team last won gold at the 2010 Men's World Ice Hockey Championships.
+The team last won gold at the 2024 Men's World Ice Hockey Championships.

 Extraliga

 The Extraliga is the highest ranking ice hockey competition in the Czech Republic.
+The league comprises 14 teams and usually runs from September to April.

 KHL

 The team HC Lev Praha played two seasons in the Kontinental Hockey League (KHL) league, beginning with the 2012–13 season.
 The team qualified for the playoffs, but was eliminated by HC CSKA Moscow.
-In the 2013–2014 season they reached the final where they lost the Gagarin Cup to Metallurg Magnitogorsk.
+In the 2013–2014 season they reached the final, where they lost the Gagarin Cup to Metallurg Magnitogorsk.

 Football

 Football has been a popular sport amongst the locals.
 Previously the old Czechoslovakia team were a force to be reckoned with, finishing runners-up twice in the World Cup and winning UEFA Euro 1976.
+Czech football history includes several world-renowned footballers, such as Antonín Panenka, Josef Bican, Josef Masopust, and Ivo Viktor.
 The sport gained even more support when the national team qualified for their first World Cup since the break-up of Czechoslovakia.
-More recently players such as Petr Čech, Tomáš Rosický and Pavel Nedvěd have gone on to achieve great success at top European clubs and have become national icons.
+In the 2000s, players such as Petr Čech, Tomáš Rosický, Milan Baroš, and Pavel Nedvěd achieved great success at top European clubs and became national icons.

 In domestic football, the Czech First League is the top-level in the Czech football league system.
-The most successful clubs are the two capital-based sides Sparta Prague and Slavia Prague.
-For a long time, Sparta Prague has supplied the national team with players such as Libor Sionko, Jaromír Blažek, Zdeněk Grygera, and Tomáš Rosický.
+Domestically, AC Sparta Prague (38 titles), SK Slavia Prague (21 titles), and FK Dukla Prague (11 titles) have been the most successful.
+For a long time Czech teams have supplied the national team and other top level teams globally with players, including Libor Sionko, Jaromír Blažek, Zdeněk Grygera, Tomáš Souček, and Patrik Schick.

-Sparta Prague has been a regular participant in the UEFA Champions League, and recently also joined FC Viktoria Plzeň and Slavia Prague.